xealits/TopTaus/Readme.txt

 physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables # must add switch for higgs/non-higgs

 CHANGELOG for major updates:
+2012-03-05: ported to NCG
+	    improved lip-batch scripting system: now the user path is set once only in submit-jobs.sh I/O and PU filenames moved to cfg files
 2012-02-24: fixes: plotter perfectly working
 2013-02-22: plotter and table added and integrated into physicsAnalysis.
 2013-02-13: updated with 2012 cross sections - must check sample-specific ones